 National Guard and Reserve members separating from active duty after an activation of greater than 30 days in support of a contingency operation are eligible for the TRICARE Active Duty Dental Program (ADDP).

 CHAMPVA (the Civilian Health and Medical Program of the Department of Veterans Affairs) is a federal health benefits program administered by the VA.
 CHAMPVA provides reimbursement for most medical expenses -- inpatient, outpatient, mental health, prescription medication, skilled nursing care, and durable medical equipment.
 There is a very limited adjunct dental benefit that requires pre-authorization.

 Veterans Health Care

 VA provides a Medical Benefits Package, a standard enhanced health benefits plan available to all enrolled veterans.
-This plan emphasizes preventive and primary care, and offers a full range of outpatient and inpatient services within VA health care system.

 Note: If you are a veteran enrolling for the first time and your income exceeds the current year income threshold, you are not eligible for enrollment at this time.
 Visit the VA Health Care Eligibility and Priority page to learn more.

 Reservists and National Guard members who were called to active duty by a Federal Executive Order may qualify for VA health care benefits.
 Returning service members, including Reservists and National Guard members who served on active duty in a theater of combat operations have special eligibility for hospital care, medical services, and nursing home care for two years following discharge from active duty.

 - Health care eligibility is not just for those who served in combat.

 - Veteran's health care is not just for service-connected injuries or medical conditions.

 - Veteran's health care facilities are not just for men only.
 VA offers full-service health care to women veterans.